tkojitu/NomaoiController/README.txt

   $ java -jar dist/lib/NomaoiController.jar

-If you want to specify your device, use -d option that dump all MIDI devices:
+If you want to specify your device, use -d option that dumps all MIDI devices:

   $ java -jar dist/lib/NomaoiController.jar -d